andis-spr/fzf-bookmarks/README.md

 # fzf-bookmarks

-Use web bookmarks from a searchable CLI-based menu.
+Windows & *nix script for using web bookmarks from a searchable TUI menu.

 ## Preview